DrK-Lo/lotterhoslabprotocols/notebook/2021-11-09_2021LabTransition.md

   -- additionally, here is the link to the [preliminary RDA analysis we ran using SNP (oyster_reseq) & env data](https://github.com/ModelValidationProgram/OysterAFClinesFullGenome)

 # Health and Safety
-- [ ] Take Thais off the lab's EHS site - Bioraft profile - Katie to Do
+- [ ] KEL Take Thais off the lab's EHS site - Bioraft profile - Katie to Do
 - [ ] Take Thais, Alan, and Sara off Door sign and Freezer contact list and Freezer monitoring
 - [ ] Chemicals - Thais will train Madeline and Remy incoming chemicals, and write protocol
 - [ ] Waste clearing - Thais will train Madeline and Remy, and write protocol
-- [ ] Take Thais off the Group Complaince Liason - contact Emma Gubler (e.gubler@northeastern.edu)
+- [ ] KEL Take Thais off the Group Complaince Liason - contact Emma Gubler (e.gubler@northeastern.edu)

 # Equipment